 The inefficiency of the governmental apparatus, the dispersal of public investment and the lack of a strategy arrived at by consensus and with a vision embracing the country as a whole, are among the reasons for these results.
 The three successive governments which have conducted the PRS have implemented projects which have historically proven to have little chance of contributing to the objectives and goals of the programme.
 In the case of women, it was possible to observe in a mapping exercise carried out by CEM-H that only 14% of PRS resources which reached local governments were assigned to women.
-These interventions will, therefore, never be able to change the unequal power relations between men and women, or achieve strategic changes in gender relations in the country; nor will women ever be able to overcome the situation of poverty and violence in which the state has immersed them.
+These interventions will, therefore, never be able to change the unequal power relations between men and women, or achieve strategic changes in gender relations in the country; nor will women ever be able to overcome the situation of poverty and violence in which the state has immersed them.4 still appear as a vulnerable population, which makes it clear that gender mainstreaming has been fully ignored by the current authorities.

 According to the report on the Millennium Development Goals (MDGs) for 2007, female-headed households constitute 25.6% of poor homes (UN System in Honduras, 2007).
-The government of Manuel Zelaya Rosales has made attempts to reformulate the PRS, but in the new document women still appear as a vulnerable population, which makes it clear that gender mainstreaming has been fully ignored by the current authorities.
+The government of Manuel Zelaya Rosales has made attempts to reformulate the PRS, but in the new document women

-- \ One of the BCI components was imputed based on data from countries of a similar level. - 2 Currency exchange rate used: USD 1 = HNL 19. - FOSDEH, <www.fosdeh.net/archivos/erp\act\2006\anexos. pdf>. - 4 Study carried out by CEM-H.
+- One of the BCI components was imputed based on data from countries of a similar level. - 2 Currency exchange rate used: USD 1 = HNL 19. - 3 FOSDEH, <www.fosdeh.net/archivos/erp\act\2006\anexos. ndf> - 4 Study carried out by CEM-H.